xkorwinx/rsschool-cv/cv.md

 Summary
 ---------
-I'm going tj become a Front-End developer, because I consider this the most trendy way in development.
+I'm going to become a Front-End developer, because I consider this the most trendy way in development.
 This is both technical and, to some extent, creative work.
 I like the front-end because you can experiment, see the result immediately and get all sorts of beautiful things.

 I am a persistent and diligent person.
 I love complex and unusual tasks and I like to achieve my goals and learn new things.